gemseo/gemseo/docs/user_guide/concepts/formulations/bilevel.md

 In so-called disciplinary optimization sub-problems, only the design variables that have a direct impact on one discipline are used.
 Then,
-the coupling variables may be solved by a [MDA][multi-disciplinary-analyses], as in formulations derived from MDF (BLISS, ASO or CSSO), or by using consistency constraints (eventually handled through a penalty approach) like in IDF-like formulations (CO or ATC).
+the coupling variables may be solved by a [MDA][concept-solving-multi-disciplinary-analysis], as in formulations derived from MDF (BLISS, ASO or CSSO), or by using consistency constraints (eventually handled through a penalty approach) like in IDF-like formulations (CO or ATC).